Lando Calrissian: Everything you've heard about me is true.

-- All Men Are Perverts: The easiest way for a man to enter the Zone is with a bizarre/violent sex life.
+- All Men Are Perverts/All Women Are Lustful: The easiest way for somebody to enter the Zone is with a bizarre/violent sex life.
 If nothing is known, salacious rumors will do.
 (But often, simply an extramarital affair isn't enough.
-To really stand out from the pack, you need prostitutes, handcuffs, public nudity - the whole schmeer.)
+To really stand out from the pack, you need prostitutes, handcuffs, public nudity, some crazy fetish — the whole schmeer.)

 - Memetic Molester: Or any other "Memetic" trope, but this one seems to fit the most.

 - "Not Making This Up" Disclaimer: Often a preface before listing the numerous exploits of such an individual.

 - Only in Florida: Like this, but for places instead of people.
 Florida-related stories are like catnip for "news satire" outlets that traffic in made-up stories for clicks.

 - Poe's Law: Same principle.
 A celebrity who enters the Tyson Zone for religious fundamentalism would be a straight example of both tropes.

 - Weirdness Magnet: Not all who enter the Tyson Zone are this strange in their own right.
 Sometimes, the strange things just follow them.

 - Invoked by John Oliver in one of his routines, where he talks about encountering Tyson in Las Vegas and realising that he really should go to bed now — this being the purpose of Mike Tyson: to turn up to let you know you when you're about to go too far and should instead go home.
 Oliver theorises that deploying Mike Tyson might be a more effective means of dispersing riots than tear gas.